bahtiyartan/troia/docs/55InheritanceCross.rst

 Example 1: Understanding Cross Order
 ------------------------------------

-Assume a U1 user whose user profile is P1.
+Assume a U1 user whose user profile is P1 and P1's base profile is P0.
 Cross definitions are like below:

 ::